-(viii) Signs and advertising: One (1) non-illuminated fascia sign affixed to the principal or accessory building with a maximum sign face area of 0.4 m (4 ft) is permitted.
+(viii) Signs and advertising: One (1) non-illuminated fascia sign affixed to the principal or accessory building with a maximum sign face area of 0.4 m2 (4 ft2) is permitted.
 A development permit shall be obtained prior to erecting any site signage.